rreusser/spacetime.js/README.md

 # spacetime.js

+spacetime.js is just a few days old, but it represents an ambitious attempt to bring an extended set of basic math capabilities to JavaScript.
+The truth is that I want to do in JavaScript the sort of engineering/physics calculations that I've previously done in Python/MATLAB, and I'm unable to find a library that covers enough of the basics that it doesn't just make more sense to write it myself.
+JavaScript is never going to be a strong computing language, but at least until Emscripten and its ilk are better established and serious math libraries are ported, it's what we have.

-spacetime.js is just a few days old, but it represents an ambitious attempt to close the gap between JavaScript's computing ability and that of most other modern programming languages.
-It lacks documentation at the moment (forthcoming once the API solidifies a bit), but its feature set will hopefully grow quickly.
+It's thoroughly tested but lacks documentation at the moment (forthcoming once the API solidifies a bit).
+Its feature set will hopefully grow quickly.

 ## Modules